Juglans regia 'Rote Donaunuss' - STDS 8-10 CM

 Bulletpoints

-* aromatic flavour
+* aromatic in flavour

 * picturesque large tree

-* resistant to urban climates, likes warmth
+* Resistant to urban climates, likes warmth

 Bark